Software Engineering for Self-Adaptive Robotics: A Research Agenda: Operations for SAR

 \subsection{Foundations and Related Research}

-There are many recent works that focus on the operation of SARs.
-These works can be classified according to the main artefacts that are used to trigger and plan the adaptations: Models/Data, Non-functional Requirements, and Assurance cases.
+Many recent works focus on the operation of SARs.
+These works can be classified by the main artefacts used to trigger and plan adaptations: Models/Data, Non-functional Requirements, and Assurance cases.

 \paragraph{Models/Data.} Many approaches rely on models and data to monitor the system and its environment and to trigger and plan adaptations. \Citet{Bencomo2019} provides an extensive survey of 275 papers, providing a taxonomy to classify work along dimensions such as modelled artefacts, runtime model types, purposes (e.g., self-adaptation, assurance), techniques (e.g., model transformation, reflection, reasoning), application domains, and intersecting research areas.